Skip to main content

 WEAR STUDY - Biosensors

 This study is currently enrolling a small number of participants.
-To be eligible, you must be able to travel to Boston Children’s Hospital and have a daughter diagnosed with Rett syndrome confirmed by a genetic mutation in the MECP2 gene.
+To be eligible, you must be able to travel to the participating site and have a child at least 4 years old diagnosed with Rett syndrome confirmed by a genetic mutation in the MECP2 gene.
 Additional requirements apply.
-To be contacted by a research coordinator for the study to determine your eligibility, sign up below.
+To learn more or be contacted by a research coordinator for the study to determine your eligibility, sign up below.

 Request More Information